filodb/FiloDB/README.md

     - Or, use FiloDB's in-memory column store with Spark (does not work with CLI).
 Pass the `--conf spark.filodb.store=in-memory` to `spark-submit` / `spark-shell`.
 This is a great option to test things out, and is really really fast!

 3. For Cassandra, run `filo-cli --command init` to initialize the default `filodb` keyspace.
-4. Now, you can use Spark to ingest/query, or the CLI to ingest/examine metadata.
+4. Dataset creation can be done using `filo-cli` or using Spark Shell / Scala/Java API.
+5. Inserting data can be done using `filo-cli` (CSV only), using Spark SQL/JDBC (INSERT INTO), or the Spark Shell / Scala / Java API.
+6. Querying is done using Spark SQL/JDBC or Scala/Java API.
+7. Listing/deleting/maintenance can be done using `filo-cli`.
+If using Cassandra, `cqlsh` can also be used to inspect metadata.

 Note: There is at least one release out now, tagged via Git and also located in the "Releases" tab on Github.